buddydev/bbp-notify-admins/readme.txt

 == Changelog ==
+= 1.0.3 =
+* Include the keymaster role in the list to be notified.
+* Cleanup code.

 = 1.0.2 =
 * Fix type, notify method expects 'headers' not 'header'.
 Now, will allow sending mails to multiple users using the previous filter.